owocado/cogs/README.md

 To install cogs from this repo, you can run below commands in given order.
 Please replace `[p]` with your bot's prefix.

-If not loaded already, first load core downloader cog with:
+First load core downloader cog, if not loaded already, with:
 ```
 [p]load downloader
 ```